sheke01/Clinicals/README.md

 # Clinicals
-A web app for clinical appointment using react and spring-boot
+A web app for clinical appointment using react, axios and spring-boot